MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 ## Create the new system

-Before you can create the Azure Local instance, you need to install the Azure Local OS on each new machine that will be in the system.
-For information on how to do this, see [Deploy the Azure Local operating system](../deploy/operating-system.md).
+Before you can create the Azure Local instance, you need to install the Azure Stack HCI OS on each new machine that will be in the system.
+For information on how to do this, see [Deploy the operating system for Azure Local](../deploy/operating-system.md).

 Use Windows Admin Center or Windows PowerShell to create the new system.
 For detailed information on how to do this, see [Create an Azure Local instance using Windows Admin Center](../deploy/create-cluster.md) and [Create an Azure Local instance using Windows PowerShell](../deploy/create-cluster-powershell.md).